aaugustin/django-sesame/README.rst

-If you want tokens to expire after a given amount of time, set the ``SESAME_MAX_AGE`` setting to a duration in seconds or a :class:`datetime.timedelta`.
+If you want tokens to expire after a given amount of time, set the ``SESAME_MAX_AGE`` setting to a duration in seconds or a ``datetime.timedelta``.
 Then each token will contain the time it was generated at and django-sesame will check if it's still valid at each login attempt.

 If you want tokens to be usable only once, set the ``SESAME_ONE_TIME`` setting to ``True``.
-In that case tokens are only valid if the last login date hasn't changed since they were generated.
+Then tokens are valid only if the last login date hasn't changed since they were generated.
 Since logging in changes the last login date, such tokens are usable at most once.
 If you're intending to send links by email, be aware that some email providers scan links for security reasons, which consumes single-use tokens prematurely.
 Tokens with a short expiry are more reliable.

-If you don't want tokens to be invalidated by password changes, set the ``SESAME_INVALIDATE_ON_PASSWORD_CHANGE`` setting to ``False``. **This is strongly discouraged because it becomes impossible to invalidate a token** short of changing the ``SESAME_SALT`` setting and invalidating all tokens at once.
+If you don't want tokens to be invalidated by password changes, set the ``SESAME_INVALIDATE_ON_PASSWORD_CHANGE`` setting to ``False``. **This is discouraged because it becomes impossible to invalidate a single token.** Your only option if a token is compromised is to invalidate all tokens at once.
 If you're doing it anyway, you should set ``SESAME_MAX_AGE`` to a short value to minimize risks.
 This option may be useful for generating tokens during a signup process, when you don't know if the token will be used before or after initializing the password.

 Finally, if the ``is_active`` attribute of a user is set to ``False``, django-sesame rejects authentication tokens for this user.